engisalor/corpusama/usage.md

+# Corpusama usage notes

+This document describes some of Corpusama's components and behaviors.
+It doesn't yet qualify as a user guide.

-# Source
+## Source

 This package contains methods related to the data collection phase.
 Currently, it consists of a module for managing API calls to [ReliefWeb](https://reliefweb.int/).
 Interfaces for more data sources can be built from the methods in the `source.call` module.

-## ReliefWeb
+### ReliefWeb

+This module wraps the ReliefWeb API to simplify making queries and storing data.

 [ReliefWeb's API guide](https://reliefweb.int/help/api) describes this service's features and offers a means to test calls directly in a browser.
 Also see [their GitHub page](https://github.com/reliefweb) and [OCHA's Humanitarian Data Exchange Project](https://github.com/OCHA-DAP) for related projects.
-JSON content is returned and its content is well-formatted.
+JSON content is returned and its content is well-formatted, though some errors can be expected.
 The notes below offer some guidance on finer points.

 **Basic guidelines**